yijiecc/aliyunoss/README.md

 bucket.disable_logging
 ```

-### Low Level Interfaces
+### <a name="lowlevel"></a>Primitive API

-Low level interfaces are simple http wrappers for [OSS API][2], you send requests with specified parameters and receive responses with a Net::HTTPResponse object.
+Primitive API are simple http wrappers for [OSS API][2], you send requests with specified parameters and receive responses with a Net::HTTPResponse object.
 All parameters listed in [OSS API][2] are needed for every request, and context information between requests is maintained by yourself.
 In order to tell whether a a request is success, check code and body of returned Net::HTTPResponse object.

 All [OSS API][2] listed are implemented except [Post Object][3] and [CORS APIs][4].